All Episodes

 Yeah.

-Yeah, here you go.
+Yeah, here he goes.

-Here's the great unit.
+Here's the great uniter.

-You believe this.
+You believe this?

 Hillary will be the great uniter.

-McCain's gonna say, well, be my guest.
+McCain's going to say, well, be my guest.

-You you do you think you think that's what he'll say?
+You think that's what he'll say?

 You think that's what McCain's attempt at unity will be?

-It's you know, these guys, I mean, Buchanan pretty much he knows these players.
+It's, you know, these guys, I mean, Buchanan pretty much, he knows these players.

-Be my guest, Limbo.
+Be my guest, Limbaugh.

 Go ahead.

-You know it and I know it.
+You know it, and I know it.

 Is that what you want?